folio-org/folio-user-permission-mapper/README.md

 The command will do the following actions:

 - Load `okapi-permissions.gson.gz` and _(optionally)_ `eureka-capabilities` from storage.
-- Analyze and combine the data.
+- Analyze and combine the data to provide report and data for eureka migration.
 - Generate both an Excel report and a gzipped JSON analysis result.
 - Store generated files in the configured storage (s3, local).